newmusiclives/TFC_GEO_BOLT_V2/CONTRIBUTING.md

 - Annual contributor highlights
 - Special Discord roles and badges

-Thank you for contributing to TrueFans GeoConnect! 🎵
+Thank you for contributing to TrueFans CONNECT™! 🎵